cheers023/RushiaModSpritesAndConfig/README.md

 - `AurieManager.exe` may have been falsely flagged as a virus by your antivirus (AV).
 Try turning off your AV temporarily, then run AurieManager.
 (Don't worry, it's 100% safe—I tested it myself.)
 After installation, turn your AV back on.

 ### Game crashes after entering the character selection screen:
 - This could be a config error.
 Ensure you have downloaded the mod properly.
 If not, try deleting the old mod folder and reinstalling it.
 Also, delete the config (see #1) and then open AurieManager.

+### Edited the Mod via in-game character editor and other issue:
+- If you accidentally edit the mod in in-game character editor, 100% chance the config changed and the whole mod won't work anymore.
+Delete the whole mod folder and re-install the mod again.
+Refer to #1 for deleting config.

 For other issues: DM [@tomokinji3](https://twitter.com/tomokinji3) on Twitter/X.